datalayer/mcp-compose/examples/anaconda-oauth/README.md

 Clients connecting to this MCP Compose will need:
 - An Anaconda.com account (sign up at https://anaconda.cloud/)
-- A valid Anaconda access token or API key
+- A valid OAuth access token (obtained via `anaconda_auth.login()`)

 ### 2. No Server Prerequisites

-The MCP Compose **does not require** an `ANACONDA_API_KEY` to start.
+The MCP Compose **does not require** credentials to start.
-It validates bearer tokens provided by clients in their requests.
+It validates bearer tokens by calling Anaconda's OIDC userinfo endpoint.

 ## 🚀 Quick Start